Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 The failed attempts at finding the password

 Attempt 1: We found the island and the trail!
-But got halfway along the island and succumb to the bugs and heat to keep going.
+But got halfway along the island and succumbed to the bugs and heat and couldn’t keep going.

 Attempt 2: Cooler day, but the place was completely flooded.
 This was the status quo for the next 2 years.
 Whenever we had a free weekend, it would be too flooded to go.